 The Rich benefits of Investing in Infection Control and Prevention.

-Such deficiencies can only be addressed by a uniform and scalable approach to infection management, such as that found in an accessible software tool.
+Such deficiencies can only be addressed by a uniform and scalable approach to infection management, especially one that is offered as an accessible software tool.
 One that is capable of consolidating data from the ICU and aid its various stakeholders in deploying the best in care to their patients.
-While clear benefits for the average ICU patient will be reaped from this approach, the task of deploying a new product into the often over saturated hospital workflows can seem daunting.
+While clear benefits for the average ICU patient will be reaped from this approach, the task of deploying a new product into often over saturated hospital workflows can seem daunting.
 However, institutions can engage in detailed assessment of the return on such investment by comparative analysis of the cost of extended care and expensive last line antibiotic treatments for HAI infections.
 Along with objective fiduciary benefits, one cannot minimize the subjective loss of reputation from failure of infection control, further incentivizing the active role and importance of such measures in multispecialty health care institutions.
-Particularly in the developing world, as populations grow and age-related medical interventions rise and medical tourism has reached unprecedented levels of growth, hospitals must prepare to service their future patients at a higher standard of care than which is possible today.
+Particularly in the developing world, as populations grow and age-related medical interventions rise and medical tourism has reached unprecedented levels of growth, hospitals must prepare to service their future patients at a higher standard of care than that is available today.
 Care with the goal of having zero preventable HAIs.
-One that can be achieved through timely investment and thorough adoption of infection control and prevention platforms.
+One that can be achieved through thorough adoption of infection control and prevention platforms.

 Harbarth S, Sax H, Gastmeier P. The preventable proportion of nosocomial infections: An overview of published reports.
 J Hosp Infect 2003;54:258-66.

 Allegranzi B, Pittet D. Healthcare-associated infection in developing countries: Simple solutions to meet complex challenges.
 Infect Control Hosp Epidemiol 2007;28:1323-7